StarList682/FlappyPlane/README.md

-# FlappyPlain
+# FlappyPlane

-This is NOT FlappyBird this is the FlappyPlain!
+This is NOT FlappyBird this is the FlappyPlane!

 ## Installation
 https://github.com/StarList682/FlappyPlain.git